apache/cordova-cli/doc/readme.md

 #### Version control

 It is recommended not to check in `platforms/` and `plugins/` directories into version control as they are considered a build artifact.
-Instead, you should save the platform/plugin spec in the `config.xml` and they will be downloaded when on the machine when `cordova prepare` is invoked.
+Your platforms and plugins will be saved in config.xml & package.json automatically.
+These platforms/plugins will be downloaded when on the machine when `cordova prepare` is invoked.

 ### Examples